christianstamati/dashfolio/README.md

 Access the Payload CMS admin panel at `/admin` to:
 - Update your personal information
 - Add/edit projects
-- Publish blog posts and writings
+- Publish writings
 - Manage contact information
 - Upload media and assets

 ### Styling

 The project uses Tailwind CSS for styling.
 Customize the theme by editing:
-- `src/styles/globals.css` - Global styles
+- `app/(frontend)/globals.css` - Global styles
 - Component-level styles in individual files

 ### Collections

 Payload CMS collections are configured in `payload/collections/`:
-- `Projects.ts` - Portfolio projects
+- `Users.ts` - Users can access the admin
-- `Posts.ts` - Blog posts and writings
 - `Media.ts` - File uploads and images
+- `Inquiries.ts` - Contact Inquiries (read-only)
+- `Projects.ts` - Portfolio projects case studies
+- `Writings.ts` - Writing articles
+- `Campanies.ts` - The companies you worked with
+- `Tools.ts` - The tools you use

 ## 🚀 Deployment